 "I Feel Awkward on Camera": How to Overcome Camera Shyness in a Professional Portrait Shoot

-As a portrait photographer in London, I hear it all the time before a shoot: “I feel awkward on camera” or “I’m not very photogenic.”
-This concern spans musicians, authors, professionals, and creative clients alike.
-The assumption is that you must bring innate modeling talent to the session.
+As a portrait photographer in London, I hear it constantly in the quiet moments before the first shutter click: “I feel awkward on camera” or “I’m not very photogenic.”
+This specific anxiety does not discriminate; it spans confident musicians, accomplished authors, corporate professionals, and creative clients alike.
+The underlying assumption is always the same: that to take a good picture, you must bring innate modeling talent to the session.

 I’ll be direct: you don’t.